 According to Clickworker, workers can earn an average of $9 per hour, but if you have experience and concentration, you could boost this to “well over” $10.

-If you like the idea of getting paid to share your opinion or review items, Swagbucks is a great option.
-You’ll earn SBs, which are Swagbucks’ point system for each task.
-While primarily, the tasks are online surveys, you can also earn SBs for playing games, watching videos, online shopping, and surfing the internet.
+If you like the idea of getting paid to share your opinion or review items, Swagbucks is a great microtask platform.
+You’ll earn SBs, which are Swagbucks’ point system for each small task.
+While primarily the tasks are online surveys, you can also earn SBs for playing games, watching videos, online shopping, and surfing the internet.

-Once you accumulate sufficient points, you can redeem them for PayPal cash or a list of gift cards, including Amazon and Google Play.
+Once you accumulate sufficient points, you can redeem them for PayPal cash or your choice of gift cards, including Amazon gift cards and Google Play credits, with a minimum payout of just $3.
 Currently, you need approximately 2,200 SBs for a $25 Google Play gift card.
 There are also introductory bonuses for new users.

-Another GPT site like Swagbucks is Survey Junkie.
-As the name suggests, the microtasks are primarily surveys.
+Another GPT (get paid to) site like Swagbucks is Survey Junkie.
+As the name suggests, the microtasks are primarily online surveys, and it’s one of the most popular survey sites.
 Surveys typically pay $0.20 to $3.50 and can take up to 30 minutes to complete.
 Generally, the longer the survey, the more pay you’ll be offered.

-Once you reach 1,000 points or $10, you can cash out your earnings via PayPal or gift card.
+Once you reach 1,000 points or the minimum payout of $10, you can cash out your earnings via PayPal or gift card.

-Like Survey Junkie and Swagbucks, InboxDollars is another GPT or micro job website.
+Like Survey Junkie and Swagbucks, InboxDollars is another GPT or micro job website (Swagbucks and InboxDollars are owned by the same parent company).
 You’ll be paid cash for performing normal online activities or tasks.
 You can earn taking surveys, reading emails, watching videos, playing games, and other micro jobs.
 You can also earn cashback on your online shopping and get coupons for groceries and other items.

 InboxDollars does not use a points system, so you can see the cash earning potential of each task before you begin.
 You can earn anywhere from $0.10 to $5 per task.